-The last time I was at a symphony or orchestral concert was probably when I lived in Philadelphia (maybe even with Rebecca in Vienna), but each time I go back I immediately remember why I love “classical music” (really, I love the romantic era the most) so much.
+The last time I was at a symphony or orchestral concert was probably when I lived in Philadelphia (maybe even with Rebecca in Vienna), but each time I go back I immediately remember why I love “classical music” (really, I love the romantic era the most).
 Live music has this special capacity to be encompassing for both the eyes and ears and orchestral concerts take it to a whole different level.
 The acoustics are so distinct – you hear and see things that just aren’t the same via a recording.
 It’s magical.

 With that said, Jim and I attended our first concert at the Halle aux Grains here in Toulouse.
 We were treated to two Beethoven numbers (Beethoven’s Léonore III, Overture & Beethoven’s Concerto for Piano and Orchestra No. 4) and one Tchaikovsky sympony (Tchaikovski’s Symphony No. 2 “Petite Russie”).
 In sum, it was a positively lovely evening.
 I’m excited to purchase tickets for the 2016/2017 season.
 Looks like a season full of Beethoven, Berlioz, Brahms (!), Ravel, Tchaikovski, Mahler, Bartok, Mozart, etc.